SCOPE OF THIS CHAPTER

 It is important to identify whether there have been any other previous assessments undertaken with the family in order to gain a better understanding of the needs of the child.

-- Education (School report, SEN, Education Psychologist);
+- Education (School report, SEND, Education Psychologist);

 - Health (School Nurse, Health Visitor, Midwife, GP, Dietician, Paediatrician);